 Both Apple Watch 5 and 4 can run on the same watchOS and have the same health and fitness features

 When it comes to what the Apple Watch 5 and 4 can offer for your health and fitness goals, they pretty much offer the same as they can use almost of the same apps.
-Where the Apple Watch 5 edges over the Watch 4 is its 32GB storage capacity.
+Where the Apple Watch 5 edges out the Watch 4 is with its 32GB storage capacity.
 That’s double the 16GB Apple Watch 4.